-The Regional Resilience Assessment Program (RRAP) is a comprehensive risk assessment program for owners and operators of Canadian Critical Infrastructure (CI).
-This program features site assessments to help organizations measure and improve their resilience to all hazards in Canada, such as cyber threats, accidental or intentional man-made events, and natural catastrophes.
+The Regional Resilience Assessment Program (RRAP) is a vulnerability and dependency assessment program for owners and operators of critical infrastructure (CI) facilities within the 10 CI sectors in Canada.
+This program involves site assessments to help organizations measure and improve their resilience to all hazards in Canada, such as cyber threats, accidental or intentional man-made events, and natural catastrophes.

 How it works

-- Critical Infrastructure Resilience Tool (CIRT): an on-site, survey based tool that measures the resilience and protective measures of a facility;
+- An on-site, survey-based tool that measures the resilience and protective measures of a facility.

-- Canadian Cyber Resilience Review (CCRR): an on-site, survey-based tool that measures the cyber security posture of an organization.
+- An on-site, survey-based tool that measures the cyber security posture of an organization.

 How it helps your organization

-Specifically, the RRAP provides:
+Specifically, the RRAP helps to enable:

-- Strengthened government relationships – Enhances relationships with multiple government departments, including first responders.
+Enhances relationships with multiple government departments, including municipal level representatives such as first responders.

-- Improved cyber security awareness – Better understand how well an organization is prepared for cyber-attacks and other cyber threats.
+Identifies how well an organization is prepared for cyberattacks and other cyber threats.